 It is recommended to not include additional information or links that navigate away from the landing page.
 This includes a clickable logo.

 Benefits of Great Landing Pages

-Great landing pages promote a specific marketing campaign and create marketing leads.
+Landing pages promote a specific marketing campaign and create marketing leads.
 Businesses can use landing pages to pitch specific, focused messages to users.

 Targeted content means a more meaningful interaction or conversation with your site’s visitors, so identifying and developing a strategy for landing pages is important.

-Landing pages allow businesses to measure traffic and evaluate the success of ads, promotions or offers.
+Landing pages allow businesses to measure traffic and evaluate the success of ads, promotions, or offers.

-4 Examples of Great Landing Pages
+Examples of Pages with Great Elements

 Uber is another popular company able to do more with less.